-NEW IN 2018: A remarkable extension of the TMC
+NEW IN 2018: A REMARKABLE EXTENSION OF THE TMC

-As part of the Boston Symphony's new alliance with the Gewandhausorchester Leipzig, 2018 applicants accepted to the TMC Conducting Program will be considered to participate in a residency of up to 8-weeks in Leipzig, during which they will work closely with Andris Nelsons, conduct a program with the Mendelssohn-Orchesterakademie of the Gewandhausorchester Leipzig, and work with other major musical organizations such as St. Thomas's Church and Opera Leipzig.
+As part of the Boston Symphony's new alliance with the Gewandhausorchester Leipzig, 2018 applicants accepted to the TMC Conducting Program will be considered to participate in a residency of up to eight -weeks in Leipzig, during which they will work closely with Andris Nelsons, conduct a program with the Mendelssohn-Orchesterakademie of the Gewandhausorchester Leipzig, and work with other major musical organizations such as St. Thomas's Church and Opera Leipzig.

-CONDUCTING SEMINAR: Each summer a small group of student conductors selected from the applicants to the conducting program are invited to visit Tanglewood for a period of up to two weeks, during which time they attend conducting classes with reading ensemble and observe TMC/BSO rehearsals.
+Each summer a small group of student conductors selected from the applicants to the conducting program are invited to visit Tanglewood for a period of up to two weeks, during which time they attend conducting classes with reading ensemble and observe TMC/BSO rehearsals.